tkasarla/tkasarla.github.io/index.md

 # highlights
+Jul 2023 | Reviewed papers for ICCV 2023, WiCV Workshop @ CVPR 2023 and NeurIPS 2023.

-Nov 2022 | Teaching Assistant for Applied Machine Learning course Sep 2022 | I presented a poster on our NeurIPS 2022 [paper](https://arxiv.org/abs/2206.08704) the [ELLIS Doctoral Symposium 2022](https://ellisalicante.org/eds2022/) in Alicante, Spain!
+Nov 2022 | Teaching Assistant for Applied Machine Learning course.
+Sep 2022 | I presented a poster on our NeurIPS 2022 [paper](https://arxiv.org/abs/2206.08704) the [ELLIS Doctoral Symposium 2022](https://ellisalicante.org/eds2022/) in Alicante, Spain!
 Sep 2022 | Our work on [Maximum Separation](https://arxiv.org/abs/2206.08704) is accepted to NeurIPS 2022 !
 I will be presenting this work in-person at the conference.
 I will also present this work as a contributed talk at the Women in Machine Learning workshop.
 Jun 2022 | New preprint on arXiv!: [Maximum Class Separation as Inductive Bias in One Matrix](https://arxiv.org/abs/2206.08704)